flyingmachine/brave-clojure-web/content/core-async.md

 or take.

-And that should give us everything we need to fulfill our hearts' desires and create a machine that turns money into hotdogs.
+And that should give us everything we need to fulfill our hearts' desire and create a machine that turns money into hot dogs.

 ## The Hot Dog Process You've Been Longing For